saurabhkakade21/saurabhkakade21/README.md

 - 👋 Hi, I’m @saurabhkakade21
+- 🌱 Passionate and experienced with Data Science skills to analyze data, create visualization, and make powerful AI/ML algorithms with Python language.
-- 👀 I’m interested in computer programming languages like C, C++, Python, R, and Java.
+- 🌱 2+ years of experience in programming languages like C, C++, Python, R, SQL, and Java with additional knowledge of large-scale data structures for big data.
-- 🌱 Recently finished learning introduction to Artificial intelligence, Machine Learning, Large scale data structure and infrastructures, Open source software, Applied cryptography, Introduction to parallel programming, Embedded system testing, and Statistics from Northern Arizona University, Flagstaff, AZ.
-- 🌱 I’m currently learning Computer Networks, Statistics, Software Development Methodology and Cryptography-Public Key.
-- 💞️ I’m looking to collaborate on any platform convinient for both ends.
 - 📫 How to reach me www.unplugged21.com

 <!---